nycmeshnet/docs/content/hardware/config.md

 Log in with username ubnt and password ubnt for a new device (or select upload config!)

-Go to System and select "upload firmware" and choose the WA .bin file you downloaded before
+Go to Settings>System and select "upload firmware" and choose the WA .bin file you downloaded before

 While still in System, scroll down to "upload configuration" and select sn2.cfg file you downloaded before